Andy-W-Developer/Unofficial-Volume-Setter-for-YouTube/README.md

 - Firefox

 # Limitations
+Does not work for:
+- livestreams
+- shorts
-Does not work for livestreams, shorts and videos missing a content loudness value in the Stats for nerds window
+- videos missing a content loudness value in the Stats for nerds window